weichengsong-code/FRENet/README.md

 # Deepfake Detection via Feature Refinement and Enhancement Network for Consumer Electronics
 <b> Authors: Weicheng Song</a>, Siyou Guo</a>, Dan Zhang*</a>,  Xianxun Zhu*</a>, Mingliang Gao</a>  </b>

-> News:
-> OUR LATEST WORK:  We have proposed a network model aimed at addressing the issue of high-risk transactions involving deepfake-generated faces in facial payment systems.
-We will soon release all the codes implemented by the DeepfakeBench codebase.

 ### Training

 <a href="#top">[Back to top]</a>